2019

 LAUREN SCOVEL

-A white woman in her late 20s with short sandy hair and a blue turtleneck.
+A woman with short, sandy-blonde hair and a blue turtleneck

 Lauren Scovel grew up outside of Seattle and graduated from Emerson College with a degree in Writing, Literature, and Publishing as well as Theatre Studies.
-She began her publishing career as an editorial intern at Aevitas Creative Management (formerly Zachary Shuster Harmsworth).
-Lauren's editorial work can be seen at The Millions and Pangyrus.
+She began her publishing career as an editorial intern at Zachary Shuster Harmsworth (now Aevitas Creative Management).
+Lauren’s editorial work can be seen at The Millions and Pangyrus.
 She also worked as an indie bookseller for several years.

 WHAT I'M LOOKING FOR

-I'm especially interested in both fiction and narrative nonfiction with a timely, distinctive story and a diverse cast of characters.
+Lauren is looking to amplify underrepresented stories and voices, and is especially interested in fiction, narrative nonfiction, and select children's books with a timely, distinctive story and a diverse cast of characters.

 SAMPLE AUTHORS OR TITLES